 No Win No Fee

-Our superannuation claims experts claim more.
+Don't miss out on our entitlements.
+Our superannuation claims experts claim it all.

 Total and Permanent Disablement claims (TPD Claims) are a form of personal injury claims that can be made when you can show that you are permanently unfit and unable to return to your usual employment.
 TPD claims can also be made in conjunction with any other type of personal injury claims.
 If you have a worker’s compensation claim, a motor vehicle accident claim or any other claim resulting from an injury that prevents you from working; you will be entitled to make a TPD claim.

 Total and permanent disablement does not have to be a result of an injury to make a TPD claim.
 Disability can arise from a medical condition, illness or disease such as heart attacks, cancer, mental illness etc.

 What do I have to do?